 “What are you saying?”
 Qiao Qiao asked, turning to him.

 Wallace’s taunting smile was still on.
-“Nic haven’t told you guys?”
+“Nic hasn’t told you guys?”

 “He and Cynthia started dating already.”